dotnet/diagnostics/documentation/design-docs/dotnet-tools.md

     --exec,--executable
         The full path to the executable to be monitored from startup

+    --mode
+        The UI mode - either collect the values into an exported file, or monitor the metrics in real time.

     -o, --output
-        The name of the output file
+        The name of the output file.
+Only valid if --mode is specified as collect.

     --format
         The format to be exported.
+Only valid if --mode is specified to be collect.
 Currently available: csv, json

     --refresh-interval
         The number of seconds to delay between updating the displayed counters